svenkarol/tasksbase/README.md

-# Template for Task descriptions and assignments
+# Template for task descriptions and assignments

 My basic tex files for creating task sheets.